dev-xo/remix-saas/README.md

 - Authentication Ready with [Remix-Auth](https://www.npmjs.com/package/remix-auth) that includes: [Socials Strategies](https://www.npmjs.com/package/remix-auth-socials) and [Form Strategy.](https://github.com/sergiodxa/remix-auth-form)
 - [Stripe Subscriptions](https://stripe.com/docs/billing/subscriptions/overview) with support for [Multiple Plans](#), [Upgrade / Downgrade](https://stripe.com/docs/billing/subscriptions/change) and [Customer Portal.](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal)
-- Forms validation Client and Server side with [Conform.](https://conform.guide/)
+- Forms validation for Client and Server side with [Conform.](https://conform.guide/)
 - Support for Javascript developers with continuous updates over time based on `remix.init`.

 Learn more about [Remix Stacks](https://remix.run/stacks).

 ## Quickstart

-Stripe Stack has support for multiple database based on Prisma.
+Stripe Stack has support for multiple databases based on Prisma.
 The installer will prompt a selector allowing you to choose the database your project will run on.
-Deployment files will be updated matching the required criteria to successfully deploy to Fly.io
+Deployment files will be updated matching the required criteria to successfully deploy to Fly.io.

 To get started, run the following commands in your console: